 “Apart from our people, the ocean is our most important resource.
 If we care for it and use its resources in a sustainable manner, we’ll leave behind a healthy environment, plenty of jobs and wealth for future generations.”

-by David Riley Published by Reading Warrior
+Published by Reading Warrior